CLIENT LIST

 The CLIENT LIST command returns information and statistics about the client connections server in a mostly human readable format.

-The ID filter only returns entries for clients with IDs matching the client-id arguments.
+• ID client-id [client-id ...]: Returns entries for clients with IDs matching one or more client-id arguments.

 Here is the meaning of the fields: